munteanumarco/email-sorter-backend/README.md

 A FastAPI-based backend service that helps users automatically organize their Gmail accounts using AI-powered email categorization.

+## 👋 Hey There!

+This is my backend implementation for the paid challenge!
+I've built it using FastAPI and deployed it on Render's free tier.
+Quick heads up - since it's on the free tier, the first request might take a few seconds as the service spins up from its sleep state.
+But once it's warmed up, everything runs smoothly!

+I had a great time building this, especially figuring out the OAuth flows, background syncing logic, and integrating the AI classification.
+While there's always room for improvement given also the short period of time (like moving from polling to pub/sub), I think this implementation provides a solid foundation for email organization and management.

 ## 🏗️ Architecture

 ### Core Components